openpowerquality/docusaurus/docs/developerguide-docusaurus.md

 ## Adding your new documentation to the sidebar

 As soon as you start writing your documentation, you'll want to add an entry to the sidebar so that you can easily navigate to it.
 To do this, edit the website/sidebars.json file.
 Just add the name of your file to the appropriate array of file name strings in the appropriate place.
+You will need to re-run `npm start` for the side bar changes to take effect.

 ## Adding images